 About the Treuman Katz Center for Pediatric Bioethics

-The bioethics program encompasses the Treuman Katz Center for Pediatric Bioethics, which is supported by Seattle Children's Hospital, and the Division of Bioethics in the Department of Pediatrics at the University of Washington School of Medicine.
+- The Treuman Katz Center for Pediatric Bioethics is supported by Seattle Children's Research Institute.
+Principal Investigators at the Treuman Katz Center are faculty in the Division of Bioethics and Palliative Care in the Department of Pediatrics at the University of Washington School of Medicine.

-Our program has developed partnerships with the Department of Bioethics and Humanities at the University of Washington School of Medicine as well as with the UW Schools of Law, Nursing and Public Health to accomplish our mission.
+- The Treuman Katz Center for Pediatric Bioethics also has partnerships with the Department of Bioethics and Humanities at the University of Washington School of Medicine as well as with the UW Schools of Law, Nursing and Public Health.